ufosc/Lunch_Buddies/README.md

 ---
 ## Usage

-- To run the server, use the command `npm start` or `npx expo start`.
+- To run the front-end, use the command `npm run start` in the client folder.
+- To run the server, enter the api folder and run `go build`, and then run the executable that is created.

 - Download the "Expo Go" app in order to emulate the current version of your app.
     - For iOS: scan QR code with iPhone camera
     - For Android: use the Expo Go app to scan the QR code